-By right-clicking the E/E button a contextual menu shows the available EVS video servers with their recorder channels and the list of clips being currently ingested identified by their name or VarID if any.
-Scheduled ingests not being recording yet are not shown.
+1. Right-click the E/E button.

-Selecting a recorder channel loads the corresponding train at its current recording position and plays it on the selected player.
+A contextual menu shows the available EVS video servers with their recorder channels and the list of clips being currently ingested identified by their name or VarID if any.

-Selecting a recording ingest directly loads it at its currently recording position (OUT point) and plays it on the selected player.
+- 2. Select a recorder channel to load the corresponding train at its current recording position and play it on the selected player. - 3.
+Select a recording ingest to directly load it at its currently recording position (OUT point) and play it on the selected player.